jazik/raspberry-pi-cottage/README.md

 When camera captures are enabled they can be optionally uploaded to Google Photos.

+Project contains simple WebUI running on top of `lighttpd` and implemented in Javascript using [Plotly](https://plot.ly/) to display measured temperature and humidity.
+The data collections must be enabled after installation by running `/opt/measurements/measurements-systemd-enable.sh`.

 Note that this is for Linux host only.
 It won't work on Windows or MacOS or any other host.